 - An average response time of 5 minutes

 Facebook Help is a great resource if you have quick, easy Facebook questions.
-Nonetheless, if you have more complex questions or feel like you would rather have professionals do your social media, The Marketing Squad is happy to help.
+Nonetheless, if you have more complex questions or feel like you would rather have professionals do your social media with you and for you, our team The Marketing Squad is here to help!